DFE-Digital/login.dfe.global/Documentation/pipelineFlow.md

     - For more information on what parameters to need for each environment check the appendix table of enviroments values
     - What is deployed check [here](deployResources.md)

-2. Deploy PR Global use permissions.yml for set keyVault policies
+2. Permission stage repeats for all environments (dev, test, int, pp, pr) after each deployment stage using permissions.yml for set keyVault policies

 # Appendix